reidmorrison/semantic_logger/appenders.md

 2013-08-02 14:15:56.735273 W [35669:70176909690580] MyClass -- This is a warning message
 ```

-### Using Appenders Standalone from SemanticLogger
+### Using Appenders Standalone from Semantic Logger

 Any appender can be used directly and all the regular Logging API's called
-against it without needing to use the global SemanticLogger queuing and appender
+against it without needing to use the global Semantic Logger queuing and appender
 thread.
 For example:

 ```ruby